 Place Your Entire Arm On Table

 Does this sound weird?
-A little.
-But run your own experiment: letter with your elbow on the table and off.
-What happens with most of us is that our lines aren’t as shaky and we have a stronger base which helps with fatigue.
+Yes, a little, but run your own experiment: letter with your elbow on the table and off.
+What happens with most of us is that our lines aren’t as shaky and we have a stronger base which helps stave off fatigue.

 Note: if you’re digital lettering (iPad lettering, for example), remove the iPad from the case if it’s a thick one.

 How to Hone Your Basic Brush Calligraphy Practice

 Add shadows, gift everyone a hand made card or present, build art prints, get creative with monthly intro pages in your bullet journal – there are so many ways to get better at hand lettering.
 Below are a few common brush lettering problems and solutions.

 First, let me say that shaky lines happen to us all.
 In the free basic strokes lettering set, I give you a few tips for beating shaky lines when lettering but the most important one is slow down (I have to constantly remind myself, too).
 I also remedy shaky lines by making sure my entire arm is on the table (up to the elbow).